chloeanz04/EFFECTS-OF-COVID-19-PANDEMIC-ON-A-NEW-CHANNEL-S-INTERACTION/README.md

 The project consists of three main notebooks, each representing a stage in the data pipeline:

 ### 1. `crawl_data.ipynb` — Data Collection
-**Objective:** Automatically collect data from Bao Thanh Nien channel on Youtube.
+**Objective:** Collect structured news data from the Bao Thanh Niên YouTube channel for analysis.

 **Main tasks:**
-- Used Selenium to crawl 15000 records in one Bao Thanh Nien's playlist.
-- Collected information:
+- Selected the Bao Thanh Niên YouTube channel as a consistent and reliable data source due to its steady posting frequency and engagement levels.
+- Crawled multiple playlists containing videos across different topics and time periods to control dataset size and coverage.
+- Extracted key attributes from each video:
-  - Video/post title
+  - Video title (used to identify the content category)
-  - Upload date
+  - Upload date (used to determine the posting period)
-  - Likes
+  - View count and like count (represent user engagement)
-- Exported and stored raw data for further processing.
+- Exported and stored the collected data into the initial dataset: `video_data.csv`.

 ---